torstees/FHIR-Drill/README.md

 [gofmt](https://golang.org/cmd/gofmt/) tool.
 In these situations, you _must_ use the language's provided formatter.

 # The Challenge
-The goal of this challenge is to list the subjects represented in the FHIR bundles, provide the ability to select a single subject to see all of the phenotypes both present and absent as well as provide a search function to list only patients with phenotypes that match the partial search criteria provided by the user (if the user provides "a", it should match any patient with a phenotype containing a code or display with an "a" in it. )
+The goal of this challenge is to parse the two bundles and provide a list of patients.
+Allow the user to select a patient to see details about the sex and race (if available) as well as all phenotypes observed and absent.
+Also, provide a way to "search" for patients with phenotypes (display and code) that match a pattern provided by the user (i.e. a search box).